Main Page

 CSS Positioning and Layout

-We're learning how to move objects around our pages using CSS's position
+We're learning how to move objects around our pages using CSS's position property, as well as the CSS grid system.

 If you're interested in a deeper dive into CSS grid, here's an excellent resource for that.